 In Google’s lawsuit against Uber as to alleged theft of self-driving car technology, Uber sought to hold a hearing in camera, closed to the public.
-Judge Alsup concluded that Uber sought confidentiality not for any proper purpose permitted udner law, but to avoid embarrassment.
+Judge Alsup concluded that Uber sought confidentiality not for any proper purpose permitted under law, but to avoid embarrassment.
 From the court transcript for March 26, 2017:

 Mr. Gonzalez (for Uber): Your Honor, the reason why we wanted it in chambers is because of the adverse impact that we think it would have on our client.
-If ther’s a headline tomorrow saying this guy is asserting the Fifth Amendment —
+If there’s a headline tomorrow saying this guy is asserting the Fifth Amendment —

 The Court: Listen, please don’t do this to me again.
 There’s going to be a lot of adverse headlines in this case on both sides.
-And I can’t stop that that.
+And I can’t stop that.